 This trap will also attract yellow jackets, who will likely kill at least some of the beetles while visiting the trap.

-This natural and inexpensive Japanese beetle and garden pest control opton is comprised of fossilized seashells.
-The miniscule yet highly sharp fragments in the diatomaceous earth will puncture the bodies of beetles (and most all other garden pests) both internally and externally as well as provoke deadly dehydration to occur.
+This natural and inexpensive Japanese beetle and garden pest control option is comprised of fossilized seashells.
+The minuscule yet highly sharp fragments in the diatomaceous earth will puncture the bodies of beetles (and most all other garden pests) both internally and externally as well as provoke deadly dehydration to occur.

-Japanese Beetle And Garden Pest Drench
+Japanese Beetle and Garden Pest Drench

-1. Mix together equal parts garlic (fresh or powder) horseradish, green onions, crushed peppercorns, and hot peppers.
+- Mix together equal parts garlic (fresh or powder) horseradish, green onions, crushed peppercorns, and hot peppers.

-3. Pour in 1 tablespoon of Blue Dawn – or other liquid dish soap.
+- Pour in 1 tablespoon of Blue Dawn – or other liquid dish soap.

-4. Spray onto plants during the early morning hours and between plants, for best results.
+- Spray onto plants during the early morning hours and between plants, for best results.

-5. Repeat as needed, typically two applications a week are necessary to thwart Japanese beetles and other determined garden pests, like the cabbage looper.
+- Repeat as needed, typically two applications a week are necessary to thwart Japanese beetles and other determined garden pests, like the cabbage looper.